Airtable/blocks/packages/sdk/README.md

 Service (located at <https://airtable.com/tos>) and the Airtable Privacy Policy (located at
 <https://airtable.com/privacy>).

-By using the Software, you accept and agree to abide by these terms.
+By using the Software, you accept and agree to abide by these terms.`"